Veroalla/LegendsOfDota/README.md

  - You might need to save it as unicode, if non standard characters are used
  - Any strings you don't fill in, will be auto copied in from the english file anyways when the gamemode is compiled
  - Note to Ash47: You need to add new languages to the `stage.bat` file!

+  ###How do I toggle between skill sets?###
+ - This can be done only when the slot count is more than 6
+ - The following console commands exist
+  - `lod_toggle_set` Which simply toggles between the sets
+  - `lod_show_set` Which takes either 0 or 1 as an argument, and will show that set
+ - There is also a button located on the GUI to toggle the slots

+###Current Features###
+ - Picking Interface
+ - Basic Option Selection Interfacemet
+ - Option to have between 0 and 6 ultimate abilities
+ - Option to change starting level
+ - Option to enable easy mode
+ - Option to hide enemy team's draft from the picking screen (This is hard to implement)
+ - Option to select number of skills to ban and allow only host to ban skills
+ - Limited Wraith Night Skills
+ - Limited Neutral Skills
+ - Game Variants
+  - All Pick, provides the full hero pool
+  - Single Draft, everyone gets a random choice of 10 heroes (You can only use the skills from these heroes)
+  - Mirror Draft, both teams get the same hero pool
+  - All Random, everyone gets a random hero and random spells